 Toyota Corolla Crossover

 The slide shows a new CUV arriving in the third quarter of 2021, which will be a Corolla-based crossover.
+It may be related to rumors of a Corolla wagon coming to America.

 The LS and ES sedans will receive a refresh in 2020.
 Lexus will axe the low-selling GS and replace it with a Lexus-branded version of the Toyota Mirai (though it’s unclear whether it will be hydrogen-powered like that car).
 A new, compact IS will show up in 2021.